cassmastern/lers-sandbox/docs/sec_cloud/aws-gcp-azure_glossary_enhanced.md

 # Cross-Platform Cloud & DevOps Glossary (AWS, GCP, Azure) — Enhanced

-Below is an enhanced (but still aiming-to-stay-compact), side-by-side glossary of key cloud components and technologies across **AWS**, **Google Cloud Platform (GCP)**, and **Microsoft Azure**.
+>Below is an enhanced (but still aiming to stay compact), side-by-side glossary of key cloud components and technologies across **AWS**, **Google Cloud Platform (GCP)**, and **Microsoft Azure**.
 Emphasis on DevOps-related services and equivalents.
 Where a component is absent, that is noted.

 ## How Content is Organized